Alixers505/jsProjects/README.md

 - JavaScript, HTML, Sass, Gulp, Browser-Sync, Yarn
   - basicCalculator

+- JavaScript, HTML, CSS, Parcel, Yarn
+  - Games --> Character Generator

 ### basicCalculator
 A [basic calculator](/basicCalculator) modeled from the design used for the iPhone calculator app.

 -- Note -- This app is in development.
+It is a mostly working model, but there are bugs with the percentage, additive-inverse, and decimal functionalities.

 ### Eloquent JS